 I could be enjoying a restful retirement right now.
 However, there was no way I could turn my back on badgers knowing they continue to be illegally hunted and killed in the most violent of ways at the hands of bloodthirsty baiting gangs.

-So instead, I am honoured to be Naturewatch Foundation’s first ever Wildlife Crime Adviser.
+So instead, I was honoured to be Naturewatch Foundation’s first ever Wildlife Crime Adviser, and since June 2019, their Animal Crime Manager.
 The first year in post has certainly been busy, successful, and a joy to work with such an efficient, productive and welcoming team.

 I’m a former Police Officer with 30 years’ service with the Metropolitan Police and Northumbria Police.
 Latterly as a Wildlife Crime Officer, I led several investigations concerning badger persecution, which culminated in me receiving the RSPCA Special Investigation Award in 2012.

-Since retiring, I have continued to work in the wildlife crime arena within the charity sector as an Investigation and Intelligence Officer, and now as Naturewatch Foundation’s Wildlife Crime Adviser.
+Since retiring, I have continued to work in the wildlife crime arena within the charity sector as an Investigation and Intelligence Officer, and now as Naturewatch Foundation’s Animal Crime Manager.